Radon10043/Empirical-Study-LLM-MR/scripts/data/specification/specification.shortest_path.md

 > - `unweighted`: If `True`, the graph is considered unweighted, and a simpler algorithm is used.
 Default is `False`.
 > - `overwrite`: If `True`, the function may overwrite the input csgraph data.
 Default is `False`.
 > - `indices`: Indices of the nodes to consider for the shortest paths.
 If not provided, the shortest paths for all pairs of nodes are computed.
-> - `limit`: Cut-off threshold for Dijkstra's algorithm.
-Paths longer than the limit will not be considered.
-If `None`, there is no limit.
 >
 > ### Returns
 > - `dist_matrix`: A matrix of shortest path distances between nodes.
 If `indices` is specified, the matrix includes only the paths between the specified nodes and all other nodes.